-The quality of the Class III wetlands proposed for impact range from low quality intermittent ponds and vegetated, non-forested wetlands to moderate to moderately high quality freshwater marshes.
-The project area includes larger Class I and II wetlands and required 50-foot buffers pursuant to Chapter 15, Article XI, Econlockhatchee River Protection Ordinance.
-Some impacts to these Class I and II wetlands and associated buffers were previously approved under CAI-20-06-043.
-The current application only proposes impacts to Class III wetlands and does not include any additional impacts to the Class I or II wetlands or required upland buffers within the project area.
+The quality of the portion of Class I wetland area proposed for impact is moderate, in part due to being directly adjacent to Lake Pickett Road and a maintained utility easement.
+The Class III wetlands proposed for impact range from low quality intermittent ponds and vegetated, non-forested wetlands to moderate to moderately high quality freshwater marshes.
+The project area also includes larger Class I and Class II wetlands and required 50-foot buffers pursuant to Chapter 15, Article XI, Econlockhatchee River Protection Ordinance.